 Manual workflows involve human intervention in the execution of tasks.
 Individuals perform the necessary actions, and the flow of work relies on manual effort and decision-making at each step.
 The steps are often communicated using documents or verbally.

 Manual workflows are highly suitable for more complex tasks that require critical thinking, creativity, or subjective judgment.
 Furthermore, they offer greater flexibility, allowing individuals to adapt and make decisions based on unique situations.
-Individuals also have more control over monitoring the process progress and spotting issues.
+Individuals also have more control over monitoring progress and spotting issues.

 Examples of manual workflows include conducting an interview, reviewing documents, and signing papers.